 I wrote!
 Reader NotesGo to section

-When the construction was completed in 1870, this railway terminal was considered one of the most important in the country.
-Its architecture, with the distinctive Clock Tower, has been recycled to give rise to the Municipal Center of the Central District.
-The work refers to Italian cities in which the tower represents an urban pillar .
-It gave rise to the Argentine Central Railway Terminal Station and, at the beginning of the 21st century, it was integrated into a policy of valuing the administrative and district areas of the city.
+When it was completed in 1870, this railway terminal was considered one of the most important in the country, and its architecture, with the distinctive Torre del Reloj, has been recycled to give rise to the Municipal Center of Distrito Centro.
+The work refers to the Italian cities in which the tower represents a milestone on an urban scale.
+It gave rise to the Station Terminal del Ferrocarril Central Argentino and, at the beginning of the 21st century, was integrated into a policy of valuing the administrative and district areas of the city.

-This centennial building, the headquarters of La Agrícola Compañía de Seguros, was built in 1907 and was the second highest in the city.
-The façade stands out for its octagonal corner body topped with dome.
-It is located in Córdoba 1399, but does not have visits to and inside so it can only be seen from the outside.
+This centenary building, headquarters of La Agrícola Compañía de Seguros, was built in 1907 and was the second in height in the city.
+The façade stands out for its octagonal corner body topped with a dome.
+It is located in Córdoba 1399, but has no visits to and inside so it can only be seen from the outside.

-The Old Customs of the Port, today municipal administration, is a palace designed with a strong architectural language of style .Rancés.
-Its façade is of protruding bodies flanked by pilasters of Ionian capital and an important plinth, bridging the unevenness of this area, steps from the Paraná.
-Recessed arches crown the windows on the first floor and half-point on the second floor.
-It is interesting to enter the central hall, triple height , which culminates in a skylight.
+The Old Customs of the Port, today municipal administration, is a palace designed with an architectural language of strong style f ranch .
+Its façade is of protruding bodies flanked by pilasters of Ionian capital and an important socket saving the unevenness of this area steps from Paraná.
+Lowered arches crown the windows on the first floor and semicircular on the second floor.
+It is interesting to enter the central hall, triple height , which culminates in a light hall.

 Publication Date: 07/07/2020